All About the Ferber Method Sleep Training Technique

 Experts agree that sleep training involving “crying it out” isn’t harmful if done correctly, considering the baby's personality and needs.
 Some babies can start Ferber training at 4 months, while others may need to wait until 6 months or later.
 With plenty of love and attention during waking hours, this method won’t harm your child emotionally or affect your relationship.

 Keep in mind that the Ferber method may not suit everyone and that choosing it is a personal decision.
 While it offers benefits and usually shows results in just a few days, you must determine if it fits your family's needs.
+As always, be sure to consult your child’s healthcare provider if you have additional questions or concerns.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.